For many of us, shopping on the high street is the main way we buy new items. But not all of us know or understand our consumer rights.

 For example, if you buy a dress that’s labelled silk and it turns out to be cotton, it’s not as described.
 Or if you buy a television and the picture is fuzzy, it’s not of satisfactory quality.

-If your items aren't as described, fit for purpose, or of satisfactory quality, then they are faulty goods, and you could get a refund.
+If your items aren't as described, fit for purpose, of satisfactory quality, or if they don't last a reasonable amount of time, then they are faulty goods, and you could get a refund.

 Getting a refund, repair or a replacement on faulty goods